 And it effectively addresses this paradigm using baseline knowledge.

-Mr. Burnett has successfully used this clinic to help band directors close gaps in student knowledge and realign already inculcated skills into useful applications in jazz performance contexts.
+Mr. Burnett has also successfully used this clinic to help active band directors develop customized strategies that close applied skills gaps in student knowledge and realign already inculcated skills into useful applications in jazz performance contexts.

 ABOUT THE CLINICIAN